ayyyane/unit1-2024/Project/readme.md

 1. The electronic ledger is a text-based software (Runs in the Terminal).
 2. The electronic ledger display the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
-4. This software shows a time graph  of the value of the coin.
+4. This software hds sign in system.
 5. The software shows exchange in yen.
-6. The software shows the highest rate and the lowest rate.
+6. The software shows the history of the transaction.

 # Criteria B: Design